 Maybe your San Diego parent had been “meaning” to get around to putting an estate plan in place.
 Maybe they had tried to “do it themselves” but never got around to finalizing the details.
 I am sure they had the best of intentions, but maybe now you are sitting here reading this post, trying hard not to panic, asking yourself, “What NOW??”

 Contact a San Diego Probate Attorney.
-Here, at Haymes Law Group, we can help you navigate this difficult and painful time.
+Here, at KR Hess Law, we can help you navigate this difficult and painful time.
 Don’t panic, help is a phone call away.
 Kristina will skillfully and compassionately help you through this time.

 Step 2, Prepare an Inventory of Assets